 The core Invoke subprocess methods like run all return Result objects - which (as seen above) can be readily instantiated by themselves with only partial data (e.g. standard output, but no exit code or standard error).

-This means that well-organized code can be even easier to test and doesn't require as much use of MockContext or terminal output mocking.
+This means that well-organized code can be even easier to test and doesn't require as much use of MockContext.

-An iteration on the previous example:
+An iteration on the initial MockContext-using example above: